-The GTX 1650 is a decent budget GPU but the RX 570 offers better performance at the same price point.
+The GTX 1650 is a decent budget GPU.
+However, we highly recommend that you buy the RX 570 instead — it offers better performance at the same price point.

-If the likes of the high-end RTX 20-series cards are too expensive and if even the cheaper GTX 1660 and GTX 1660 Ti are beyond your budget, chances are you were waiting for a truly affordable budget Nvidia card.
+If the likes of the high-end RTX 20-series cards are too expensive for you, and if even the cheaper GTX 1660 and GTX 1660 Ti are beyond your budget, chances are you were waiting for a genuinely affordable budget Nvidia card.

 |Base Clock||1485 MHz|

 |VRAM||4 GB GDDR5|

 As you can see from the most critical specs listed above, the GTX 1650 doesn’t look spectacular.
 Not that you should expect a $150 GPU to blow your mind with on-paper specifications, anyway.
 So, how does it turn out in practice?

 Well, the GTX 1650 provides a substantial performance boost compared to the previous-generation GTX 1050 and 1050 Ti, so it’s a definite step-up from the budget Pascal GPUs of yesteryear.

 Basically, it is a reliable 1080p card.
 It can be squeezed for some extra performance with a proper cooler and has very low power consumption.